 - 1. Connect the LED Driver to the power outlet with the included 12 V power adapter and turn the LED Driver switch ON.
 Always power the LED Driver before connecting the USB cable to the computer for a proper driver installation. - 2.
 Install the Doric Neuroscience Studio Software on the computer.
-Double-click on the setup_DoricStudioX.X.exe file located on Doric USB memory stick supplied with the LED driver and follow the on-screen instructions.
-The most recent version of the software can be found online. - 3.
+Double-click on the setup\DoricStudioX.X.exe file located on Doric USB memory stick supplied with the LED driver and follow the on-screen instructions. - 3.
 Connect the USB-A/USB-B cable to the driver and the computer. - 4.
 Connect each M8 connector of the Combined LED to the LED driver using an M8 electric cable. - 5.
 With the system connected, the software can be used to control the device in External TTL, External Analog, Internal TTL and Internal Complex modes.
-See section 3 for more details on using the software.
+See Chapter 3 for more details on using the software.